 My Complete Puppy Guide: Training Resources, Shopping List, and Everything You Need to Know Before Bringing Your Puppy Home

 Where to begin?!
-It is actually insane how much I’ve learned in the 3.5 months we have had Benny (update: we’re now coming up on a year since bringing him home 🥰).
+It is actually insane how much I’ve learned since bringing Benny into our family over 4 years ago.
 I will start with saying that I would say the overwhelming majority of people do not understand the amount of work / time that goes in to properly raising a puppy and how much your lifestyle changes.
 I knew to some extent, but didn’t realize how much of my lifestyle and day-to-day would be altered.

 Regardless of their age, all dogs / pets require a lot of care and attention, but puppies in particular are very much like babies in that they need so much hands-on care if you want a well-behaved, socialized, and adjusted adult dog.
 The kindest, most responsible thing you can do when deciding to get a pup is to make sure you are adequately prepared and truly willing to do what it takes to raise a puppy— there was someone in my building who decided to get a corgi puppy after seeing Benny and another corgi puppy in the building, and they gave him up 4 DAYS after getting him.
 IMHO that is tragic and so unfair to that puppy, so make sure to evaluate if you’re someone who genuinely wants to be a puppy parent or someone who is more suited to just petting all the dogs (which is totally fine!).